NKoech123/Django-Issue_Tracking-App/README.md

 ## Issue_Tracker
 # Project Introduction:
 This is an issue tracking django app still undergoing development.
+This application is intended to assist project members, with various dependent teams/departments, in tracking and managing issues.

 # Data Model:
 Since effective project planning is key to completing any project in time and under budget, I developed some data management and presentation functions.